thanhnamit/ntn-blog/content/post/2020-05-31-kotlin-for-java-developer.markdown

 draft: false
 ---

 In 2019, Google announced Jetbrain's Kotlin as the first-class language for Android development.
 Since then, Kotlin has evolved to be more than just a language for Android.
 On kotlinlang.org, it claims to be safe, concise, expressive and cross-platform.
-In this blog, I cherry-pick some useful features that I really appreciate when working with Kotlin.
+In this blog, I cherry-pick some useful features (with practical examples) that I really appreciate when working with Kotlin.

+{{% toc %}}

 ## Handling Null Safety
 NPE is one of the most frequently encountered bugs in JVM world.
 Since Java 8, `Optional` was